numen31337/copy_with_extension/copy_with_extension_gen/README.md

       copy_with_extension_gen:
         enabled: true
         options:
           copy_with_null: true   # Default is false.
 Generate `copyWithNull` functions.
           skip_fields: true      # Default is false.
 Prevent generation of individual field methods, e.g. `instance.copyWith.id("123")`.
+          immutable_fields: true # Default is false.
+Treat all fields as immutable unless `@CopyWithField(immutable: false)`.
           annotations:           # Names to forward (case-insensitive).
 Overrides defaults when provided.
             - Deprecated         # Default is Deprecated; include it when overriding.
 Use [] to disable
 ```

 By default the generator forwards only the `Deprecated` annotation.
 Supplying the `annotations` list replaces this set, so include `Deprecated` if you still want it.
 Specifying an empty list turns off annotation propagation entirely.